-What makes this one different is the fact it can deliver up to 5Gbps speeds.
-If you have a faster-than-Gigabit router — such as the Netgear RAX120 — or a multi-gig switch, this adapter will bring the ultra-fast wired connection to your computer’s end.
+What makes this one different is that it can deliver up to 5Gbps speeds.
+If you have a faster-than-Gigabit router -- such as the Netgear RAX120 -- or a multi-gig switch, this adapter will bring the ultra-fast wired connection to your computer's end.
 All you need to do is plug it in.

 In al, thanks to the ease of use and the ultra-fast performance, the TRENDnet TUC-ET5G has enough to justify its current hefty price of $120.
 By the way, there's also a 2.5Gbps version, the TUC-ET2G, that can be had for $55.

 The TUC-ET5G is about double the physical size of most Gigabit USB adapters.
 It's not super huge but big enough to be a bit cumbersome if you want to carry it with a laptop.
 On a desktop, though, its 5-inch long attached USB cable means it won't get in the way of other devices.
 And the adapter has an excellent excuse to be chunky.

 Indeed, the TUC-ET5G includes software drivers within itself in the form of an embedded CD ROM that appears the first time you plug the adapter into a Windows computer.

 This CD ROM contains the software driver for Windows 7, 8, and 10.
 (Mac users will need to download the software from TRENDnet's website).
 Subsequently, once you have installed the driver, the CD ROM no longer appears or is accessible.
 This type of self-contained software makes the adapter super handy.

 What's not so handy, though, is the TUC-ET5G's plastic housing.
 It catches dust and retains fingerprints too easily.